JuliaLang/julia/doc/src/manual/missing.md

 false
 ```

-On the other hand, missingness propagates when one of the operands is `true`,
-for example the first one
+On the other hand, missingness propagates when one of the operands is `true`, for example the first one:
 ```jldoctest
 julia> true & true
 true